Aretha Franklin: 1966–1979: Atlantic years

 Working with Wexler and Atlantic, Franklin had become "the most successful singer in the nation" by 1968.
 In 1968, Franklin issued the top-selling albums Lady Soul and Aretha Now, which included some of her most popular hit singles, including "Chain of Fools", "Ain't No Way", "Think", and "I Say a Little Prayer".
 That February, Franklin earned the first two of her Grammys, including the debut category for Best Female R&B Vocal Performance.
 On February 16, Franklin was honored with a day named for her and was greeted by longtime friend Martin Luther King Jr., who gave her the SCLC Drum Beat Award for Musicians less than two months before his death.
 Franklin toured outside the US for the first time in late April/May 1968, including an appearance at the Concertgebouw, Amsterdam, where she played to a near-hysterical audience who covered the stage with flower petals.
-She performed two concerts in London, at the Finsbury Park Astoria and the Hammersmith Odeon on May 11 and May 12.
+She performed two concerts in London, at the Finsbury Park Astoria and the Hammersmith Odeon on May 11 and 12.
 In June 1968, she appeared on the cover of Time magazine in a portrait illustration by Boris Chaliapin.

 In March 1969, Franklin was unanimously voted winner of Académie du Jazz's R&B award, Prix Otis Redding, for her albums Lady Soul, Aretha Now, and Aretha in Paris.
 That year, Franklin was the subject of a criminal impersonation scheme.
 Another woman performed at several Florida venues under the name Aretha Franklin.
 Suspicion was drawn when the fake Franklin charged only a fraction of the expected rate to perform.
 Franklin's lawyers contacted Florida authorities and uncovered a coercive scheme in which the singer, Vickie Jones, had been threatened with violence and constrained into impersonating her idol, whom she resembled closely both in voice and looks.
 After being cleared of wrongdoing, Jones subsequently enjoyed a brief career of her own, during which she was herself the subject of an impersonation.